 - Cholesterol: 0 mg

 As far as brands of vinegar go, Braggs makes a trusted version of organic apple cider vinegar with the same formulation since 1912.
-Using room temperature water will help the honey dissolve faster into the apple cider vinegar tonic, but cold water can be used as well.
+Using room temperature water will help the honey dissolve faster into the apple cider drink, but cold water can be used as well.

-For an added surge — just like people sometimes make with lemon juice — you may also add a dash of cayenne pepper to this morning apple cider vinegar drink!
+For an added surge you may also add a dash of cayenne pepper to this morning apple cider vinegar drink!

-One note—although this vinegar is made from apples, apple cider vinegar is not the same thing as apple cider juice.
-The vinegar is what has acetic acid, and its associated health benefits, while the apple cider juice is a pulpy juice people enjoy in the Fall.
-When it goes one fermentation step beyond cider, apple vinegar creates acetic acid.
+Note—although this vinegar is made from apples, apple cider vinegar is not the same thing as apple cider juice or cider.
+Only the vinegar includes the acetic acid, and its associated health benefits, while the apple cider juice is a sugary beverage people enjoy during Fall with a cinnamon stick.

-If you want to spice up your apple cider vinegar drink recipe from time to time, you can add in sliced ginger to give it a hot kick.
+If you want to spice up your apple cider vinegar drink recipe from time to time, you can use hot water and add in sliced ginger to give it a hot kick.

 When Should You Consume Your Apple Cider Vinegar Drink?

-To get the most benefits of apple cider vinegar, drink it in the morning before eating a meal or drinking anything else.
+To obtain the most benefits of apple cider vinegar, drink it in the morning before eating a meal or drinking anything else.

 Research shows that starting your diet off this way provides maximum results for weight loss.
 If you forget, you can also wait 20 minutes after eating for your stomach to empty, and then drink your apple cider vinegar drink.
 But you may be missing out on its ability to aid in digestion.

-Another option to consuming apple cider vinegar is to divide the daily tablespoons into 1 to 2 doses before two separate meals.
+Another option is to divide the daily tablespoons into 1 to 2 doses before two separate meals.
 This can be less convenient, especially when you are not at home.
-While some people may not find this too troublesome, sometimes whatever is easiest will make it the most consistent practice.

-For people that are fasting, apple cider vinegar can still be consumed in the fasting window.
+For people that are fasting, an apple cider vinegar detox drink can still be consumed during the fasting window.

-You’ll just need to limit the honey in your tonic.
+However, omit the honey in your tonic to remain in a true fasted state.
 You’ll still reap the detox qualities of the drink, especially if you drink it as your fasting window approaches your eating window.
-IF you are looking for a detox drink, this is a great, easy option.

 Can You Drink Apple Cider Vinegar Every Day?